arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 EEPROMs, which store identification IDs, are typically defined on _Layer 1_ and accessible on _I2C1_.
 Some HATs may also have EEPROMs according to the Raspberry Pi® standard (*ID_SD*, *ID_SC*), accessible on _I2C0_.

-Some overlays, such as:
+There are some overlays which add specific functionalities.
+For example:

 - `ov_som_lbee5kl1dx`: Adds Wi-Fi®
-- `ov_som_x8h7`: Adds the Portenta H7
+- `ov_som_x8h7`: Adds the H7 external microcontroller
 - `ov_carrier_rasptenta_base`: Base support for Portenta Hat Carrier

-Add functionalities like Wi-Fi® and external microcontroller support.
-If no known carrier is detected, the first two overlays are applied by default if the Portenta X8 is mounted as the main board.
+When no known carrier is detected and the Portenta X8 is mounted as the main board, the first two overlays mentioned above are applied by default.

 #### Distinction Between System And Hardware Configuration
 <br></br>